 For any business to grow and develop, a well-researched business strategy is a must.
 That being said, a major part of the strategy depends on the acceptance of the products by its customers.
 There are many ways of developing new business, and one of the most important ways is to recognize the gap in the market.

-Leading companies such as The Coca-Cola Company and Barclays, have constantly improved its existing products and focused on developing new products.
-The Coca-Cola Company aligns its corporate strategy of ‘refreshing everyone who is touched by our business’, by conducting market research to identify consumer needs.
+Leading companies such as The Coca-Cola Company and Barclays, have constantly improved their existing products and focused on developing new products.
+The Coca-Cola Company aligns its corporate strategy of ‘refreshing everyone who is touched by our business, by conducting market research to identify consumer needs.
 Similarly, Barclays conducted consumer research to better understand the needs of this target market.

 Consumer research has emerged as an important tool to understand your customers.
 By looking into consumer psychology and the forces behind customer buying behavior, companies can craft new products, marketing campaigns and increase profitability.